MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-12-28-retrieving-cleartext-gmsa-passwords-from-active-directory.md

     - Security
 ---

 Have you ever wondered how the&nbsp;automatically generated passwords of&nbsp;Group Managed Service Accounts (GMSA) look like?
-Well, you can fetch them from&nbsp;Active Directory in&nbsp;the&nbsp;same way as&nbsp;Windows Servers do&nbsp;and see yourself.
+Well, you can fetch them from&nbsp;Active Directory in&nbsp;the&nbsp;same way as&nbsp;Windows Servers do&nbsp;and&nbsp;see yourself.
 Here is&nbsp;how:

-## Creating a GMSA
+## Creating a&nbsp;GMSA

-To start experimenting, we need to have a GMSA first, so we create one:
+To start experimenting, we need to&nbsp;have a&nbsp;GMSA first, so&nbsp;we create one:

 ```powershell
 # Create a new KDS Root Key that will be used by DC to generate managed passwords